ezoehunt/recroom/docs-guide/01 - Introduction to Rec Room.md

 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) & [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)

-Rec Room is **not** the only way to make mobile web apps for FirefoxOS.
-If however you are just getting started with building complex modern web applications, have been getting lost and frustrated by the sheer number of choices available, or just want a toolchain that works, Rec Room is for you.

-Firefox OS apps are built using the Web.
-That means that all that you have learned about HTML, CSS and Javascript applies to developing apps for the Firefox OS platform.
-Mozilla, inconjunction with other browser vendors and the W3C has developed a number of [WebAPIs](https://wiki.mozilla.org/WebAPI) to provide access to key mobile phone systems and services.
-We will cover these APIs later in the documentation.

-Rec Room uses Ember.js as the framework to build your app’s controllers, models, and views.
-While you don’t need to know Ember.js (our documentation will walk you through the basics you’ll need), some previous knowledge would be useful.
 You can always refer to the excellent [Ember.js guides](http://emberjs.com/guides/).
 They do a good job explaining the structure of Ember apps, especially in relation to the [MVC (Model View Controller) design pattern](http://en.wikipedia.org/wiki/Model-view-controller).

 We also provide a brief introduction to important Ember concepts in [Appendix 2: A Brief Introduction to Ember](A2 - A Brief Introduction to Ember.md).

 ## Conventions